 How Can You Tell If The Paint is Past Its Prime

 Proper storage of any leftover paint is key to salvaging it for a while.
 You may end up finding out the hard way when you open up that paint can and find that it’s no longer good.
 Here’s a few tips on how you can tell that the paint is past it’s prime and not reusable for repainting or even touch up paint jobs.

 How Long Does Paint Last

-If the paint can lid is bulging than that is another sure tell sign that the paint is no longer usuable for repainting or touch ups.
-Because when paint sits for a long time and it is not properly resealed particles in the air, dust and other organisms can enter through the gap and form gases that create pressure inside the paint can causing it bulge or lid to pop.
+If the paint can lid is bulging that is another sure tell sign that the paint is no longer good for re – painting or touch ups.
+When paint sits for a long time and not properly resealed particles in the air, dust and other organisms can enter through the gap and form gases that create pressure inside the paint can causing it bulge or the lid to pop.

-If you’ve tried to stir or re-mix the paint by shaking it for a few minutes and if it doesn’t bind and blend together well, you’ll know you shouldn’t re-use that paint.
-If it’s still good you should be able to see it all come together with no separation in the paint.
+If you’ve tried to stir or re-mix the paint by shaking it for a few minutes and it doesn’t bind and blend together well, you will know you should not re-use that paint.
+If it is still good you should be able to see it all come together with no separation in the paint.

 How To Save Leftover Paint

 Store any leftover paint from that painting project by ensuring it preserves it’s quality.
 Put it into an airtight container.
 This will ensure that no air or bacterial pollutants can creep their way in.
 If there is a large amount of paint leftover say like a half gallon, then we suggest you leave it in it’s original paint can.